Syrian opposition says Assad cannot be part of deal

 “It would be surreal to imagine that a political solution is possible.
 Bashar al-Assad will not send his deputy to negotiate his removal.
 But we are keeping the door open,” Makhos said.

-“Bashar al-Assad and the military and security apparatus commands are responsible for the decisions that have led the country to what it is now, are outside the political process and are not part of any political solution in Syria,” it said.

-“They have to be held accountable for the crimes they have committed.”
+Makhos is the only Alawite in the Islamist-dominated coalition.
+The Alawite sect, an offshoot of Shi‘ite Islam which accounts for about 10 percent of Syria’s population but makes up most of the intelligence apparatus and dominates the army and the political system, has generally remained behind Assad.

-The initiative comes from coalition president Moaz Alkhatib, a cleric from Damascus who played a role in the peaceful protest movement against Assad at the beginning of the uprising in 2011.
+With Alawites feeling increasingly threatened by a violent Sunni backlash, Alkhatib, a cleric from Damascus who played a role in the peaceful protest movement against Assad at the beginning of the uprising in 2011, has been calling on Alawites to join the revolution, saying their participation will help preserve the social fabric of the country.

-Alkhatib’s supporters say the initiative has popular support inside Syria from people who want to see a peaceful departure of Assad and a halt to the war that has increasingly pitted Assad’s Alawite minority sect, an offshoot of Shi‘ite Islam, against Syria’s Sunni Muslim majority.
+Alkhatib’s supporters say the initiative has popular support inside Syria from people who want to see a peaceful departure of Assad and a halt to the war that has increasingly pitted his fellow Alawites against Syria’s Sunni Muslim majority.

 But rebel fighters on the ground, over whom Alkhatib has little control, are generally against the proposal.